rancher-sandbox/rancher-desktop/README.md

 ## API

 Rancher Desktop supports a limited HTTP-based API.
-The API is defined in `pkg/rancher-desktop/assets/specs/command-api.yaml`, and you can see examples of how its invoked in the client code at `go/src/rdctl`.
+The API is defined in `pkg/rancher-desktop/assets/specs/command-api.yaml`, and you can see examples of how it's invoked in the client code at `go/src/rdctl`.

 ### Stability